gohugoio/hugo/content/content-management/urls.md

 ## Ugly URLs

 If you would like to have what we call "ugly URLs" (e.g.,&nbsp;http://example.com/extras/urls.html), set `uglyurls = true` or `uglyurls: true` to your site-wide `config.toml` or `config.yaml`, respectively.
-You can also use the `--uglyURLs=true` [flag from the command line][].
+You can also use the `--uglyURLs=true` [flag from the command line][usage].

 If you want a specific piece of content to have an exact URL, you can specify this in the [front matter][] under the `url` key.
-The following are examples of the same content directory and what the eventual URL structure will be run with the default See [Content Organization][] for more details.
+The following are examples of the same content directory and what the eventual URL structure will be run with the default.
+See [Content Organization][contentorg] for more details.

 ```bash
 .